-We find that Slovenia’s draft recovery plan (RRP) achieves a green spending share of 5%, well below the EU’s 37% climate spending benchmark.
-In contrast, 47% of all measures have a negative impact.
-Furthermore, we find that 14% may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the planning, review and implementation of the recovery measures.
+We find that Slovenia’s recovery plan (RRP) achieves a green spending share of 21%, below the EU’s 37% climate spending benchmark.
+Furthermore, we find that 19% may have a positive or negative impact on the green transition depending on the implementation of the relevant measures, illustrating the importance of further scrutiny during the planning, review and implementation of the recovery measures.

 Our calculation of the green spending share aims to mirror the approach used for the official assessment of national recovery plans (find more information here).

-*Our analysis covers the draft Recovery and Resilience Plan that was released in February 2020.
+*Our analysis covers the Recovery and Resilience Plan that was released in April 2021.
 The report was written by Andrej Gnezda and Jonas Sonnenschein (Umanotera) as well as Felix Heilmann (E3G).
 We are grateful to Johanna Lehne (E3G) for providing valuable inputs.

 The draft RRP proposes a revolving fund for energy refurbishments in parts of the public sector.
 The fund should help overcome current obstacles of refurbishment through ESCO financing where capital intensive refurbishments with smaller energy savings potential remain un-refurbished.
 The measure will improve the financial conditions for efficiency investments and can contribute to achieving legal requirements on energy refurbishment rates.
 Expanding the currently limited scope of beneficiaries to the entire public sector would bring additional benefits.